K3res/PassGenGo/README.md

   -o OUTPUT-PATH, --output OUTPUT-PATH                            Save the generated password to a file

 Options for Exclusion:
-  -ex, EXCLUDE_SPECIFIC, --exclude-specific EXCLUDE_SPECIFIC      Exclude specific characters from the password -exl, --exclude-lower                                           Exclude lowercase letters from the password -exs, --exclude-special                                         Exclude special characters from the password.
+  -ex, EXCLUDE-SPECIFIC, --exclude-specific EXCLUDE-SPECIFIC      Exclude specific characters from the password -exl, --exclude-lower                                           Exclude lowercase letters from the password -exs, --exclude-special                                         Exclude special characters from the password.
   -exu, --exclude-upper                                           Exclude uppercase letters from the password.